1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 ![](/img/stepsv0.png)

-Now that we have the gist of v0 model, let us proceed towards the v1 model which solves the limitation of v0 model.
+Now that we have the gist of the v0 model, let us proceed towards the v1 model which solves the limitation of the v0 model.

 ### v1